petitnau/algoml/contracts/voting/README.md

 # Voting

 This contract is inspired by [this contract](https://developer.algorand.org/solutions/example-permissioned-voting-stateful-smart-contract-application/) by Jason Weathersby.
 The contract consists of two phases:
-- an application phase, where users can apply as a candidate
+- an **application phase**, where users can apply as a candidate
-- a voting phase, in which users that have received (off contract) a voting token, can spend units of those tokens to vote the candidates
+- a **voting phase**, where users that have received (off contract) a voting token, can spend units of their tokens to vote the candidates

 ## Contract state

 The contract state is stored in the following variables:

 Global variables:
-- `candidate_begin` is the first round in which users can apply
+- `candidate_begin`: the first round in which users can apply
-- `candidate_end` is the last round in which users can apply
+- `candidate_end`: the last round in which users can apply
-- `vote_begin` is the first round in which users can vote
+- `vote_begin`: the first round in which users can vote
-- `vote_end` is the last round in which users can vote
+- `vote_end`: the last round in which users can vote
-- `vote_token` is the token that users spend in order to vote
+- `vote_token`: the token that users spend in order to vote

 Local variables:
-- `votes` is the number of votes of the user
+- `votes`: the number of votes received by the user

 All the variables but `votes` are immutable throughout the contract lifetime.

-## Creating the poll
+## Creating a poll

-Any user can crete a poll, by providing the application round period, the voting round period, and the identifier of the token that must be spent to cast vote.
+Any user can crete a poll, by providing the application period, the voting period, and the identifier of the token that must be spent to cast votes.
 ```java
 @assert candidate_begin < candidate_end
 @assert candidate_end < vote_begin